 The main driver in terms of members is undoubtedly the handful of very large master trusts competing for the automatic enrolment market.
 But that’s just part of the story.
-Master trusts are increasingly being used as a solution by employers who previously operated their own occupational pension scheme (OPS).
+Master trusts are increasingly being used as a solution by employers who previously operated their own occupational pension scheme (OPS) or even a workplace personal pension.

 We think there’s a mixture of factors pushing employers away from running their own OPS and pulling them towards a master trust solution.